webix-hub/docs/data/spreadsheet/conditional_formatting.md

 ]
 ~~~

-###Applying Conditional Formatting
+##Conditional Formatting API

-There are two ways of setting conditions for a cell value:

-1) directly in a data source
+You can set conditions for a cell value directly in a data source.

-For this purpose, use the *conditions* collection of the data object.
+For this purpose,use the *conditions* collection of the data object.
 You can specify a set of conditions in one array:

 ~~~js
 data.conditions = [